marcocod/epub-repair-tool/README.md

 # Introduction
-I noticed that ePub with DRM protection sometimes contains invalid filename fields in one or more entries.
+I noticed that ePub files with DRM protection sometimes contain an invalid filename field for one or more entries.
 In these cases the decrypting tool INEPT gives error when it tries to decode the string of the filename.

 ![alt text](https://github.com/marcocod/epub-repair-tool/blob/master/img/inept.png?raw=true)